Roger Scruton: Conservatism

 In Arguments for Conservatism (2006), Scruton marked out the areas in which philosophical thinking is required if conservatism is to be intellectually persuasive.
 He argued that human beings are creatures of limited and local affections.
 Territorial loyalty is at the root of all forms of government where law and liberty reign supreme; every expansion of jurisdiction beyond the frontiers of the nation state leads to a decline in accountability.

 He opposed elevating the "nation" above its people, which would threaten rather than facilitate citizenship and peace.
 "Conservatism and conservation" are two aspects of a single policy, that of husbanding resources, including the social capital embodied in laws, customs and institutions, and the material capital contained in the environment.
-He argued further that the law should not be used as a weapon to advance special interests.
+He further argued the law should not be used as a weapon to advance special interests.
 People impatient for reform – for example in the areas of euthanasia or abortion – are reluctant to accept what may be "glaringly obvious to others – that the law exists precisely to impede their ambitions".

 Postmodernism

 Scruton defines post-modernism as the claim that there are no grounds for truth, objectivity, and meaning, and that conflicts between views are therefore nothing more than contests of power.
-Scruton argued that, while the West is required to judge other cultures in their own terms, Western culture is adversely judged as ethnocentric and racist.
+Scruton argued that while the West is required to judge other cultures in their own terms, Western culture is adversely judged as ethnocentric and racist.
 He wrote: "The very reasoning which sets out to destroy the ideas of objective truth and absolute value imposes political correctness as absolutely binding, and cultural relativism as objectively true."

 Feminism

 Scruton was critical of the contemporary feminist movement, while reserving praise for suffragists such as Mary Wollstonecraft.
-However, he praised Germaine Greer in 2016, saying that she had "cast an awful lot of light on our literary tradition" by showing the male as the dominant figure, and defended her against criticism for having used the word "sex" to describe the difference between men and women, rather than "gender", which Scruton called "politically correct".
+However, he praised Germaine Greer in 2016, saying she had "cast an awful lot of light on our literary tradition" by showing the male as the dominant figure, and defended her against criticism for having used the word "sex" to describe the difference between men and women, rather than "gender", which Scruton called "politically correct".

 Monarchy

-Scruton was a supporter of constitutional monarchy, arguing it is "the light above politics, which shines down on the human bustle from a calmer and more exalted sphere."
-In a 1991 column for the Los Angeles Times, he argued that monarchy helped create peace in Central Europe and it was "the loss of it that precipitated 70 years of conflict on the Continent."
+Scruton was a supporter of constitutional monarchy, arguing it is "the light above politics, which shines down on the human bustle from a calmer and more exalted sphere".
+In a 1991 column for the Los Angeles Times, he argued monarchy helped create peace in Central Europe and it was "the loss of it that precipitated 70 years of conflict on the Continent".